 In 2003 the Society received a bequest of $10,000 from the estate of the late Victor Felstead, a long-time member and an accomplished artist; and with the interest received from this sum, and to commemorate Victor’s memory, the Victor Felstead Memorial Award is made each year in conjunction with the Society’s annual award exhibition.
 This public exhibition is an important event with as many as 200 paintings exhibited each year.

-The Society has always promoted the plein air tradition of landscape painting and this has led to the establishment of the ‘Lawrie Bennett Plein Air Award’.
-The late Lawrie Bennett was an active society member and a vice-president who helped establish the ‘Early Birds’ and we keep his memory alive with this annual award.
+The Society has always promoted the En plein air tradition of landscape painting and this has led to the establishment of the ‘Laurie Bennett Memorial En Plein Air Award’.
+The late Laurie Bennett was an active society member and a vice-president who helped establish the ‘Early Birds’ and we keep his memory alive with this annual award.

 Over the years the Society has held occasional workshops, gallery crawls and organised painting trips to the Pilbara, Kennedy Ranges, Central Goldfields, the Fitzgerald National Park, Toodyay and York.